bekircetinkaya/Reccomender-System/README.md

 I would dreamed to get better matching, it should be obtained if:

-- each user age are known
+- each user age and related informations are known
-- cluster of residance of users created
+- cluste respect to the information given of users are created
 - relationship of movie publishing time and user age related.

+Than, for any user to find recommendation:
+- find responsible cluster of the user
+- find a user, whos like matrix is closest the user matrix